devership16/CSCI599-DeepLearning/README.md

 order to predict the existence of an edge between two nodes as well as its corresponding label.

+## References
+1. P. W. Battaglia et al. Relational inductive biases, deep learning, and graph networks. arXiv preprint arXiv:
+1806.01261, 2018.
+2. M. Gori, G. Monfardini, and F. Scarcelli.
+A new model for learning in graph domains.
+In International Joint Conference on Neural Networks, 2005.

 __________________________________________________________________________________________________________________________________
 How To Run: